cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 accessible knowledge on the subject.
 Hopefully this article can improve that somewhat :-)

-## D and Z states
+## Why would anyone want to test this?

-The D (uninterruptible sleep) state is a process state where a process is sleeping and cannot be interrupted or killed directly by signals<sup>* see note</sup>.
+The D (uninterruptible sleep) state is a process state where a process is sleeping and cannot be interrupted or killed directly by signals<sup>* see `TASK_KILLABLE` note</sup>.
 This can become a problem for things like init systems or containerisation platforms where the unwavering persistence of such processes must be planned for and have strategies in place to not block forward progress.

 <small><sup>*</sup> This is true in the majority of cases, but we do also have
 `TASK_KILLABLE` where fatal signals (i.e. signals with terminal state and no